 The Constitution S188 (1) (b) states that the functions of the Auditor-General includes the auditing and reporting on the accounts, financial statements and financial management of all municipalities.
-Section 45 of the Municipal Systems Act states that the results of performance measurement must be audited annually by the Auditor-General.
+MSA section 45 states that the results of performance measurement must be audited annually by the Auditor-General.

-Thabazimbi Local Municipality has critical positions that were vacant in the Budget and Treasury Office with appointed Acting personnel carrying out the responsibilities.
-The compilation of the Annual Financial Statements (AFS) for 2014/2015 financial year was therefore outsourced to Arms Audit and Risk Management Solutions Pty Ltd.
+Thabazimbi Local Municipality has critical positions that were vacant in the Budget and Treasury Office with appointed Acting personnel temporarily shouldering the responsibilities.
+The Annual Financial Statements for 2014/2015 financial year were outsourced to one Arms Audit and Risk Management Solutions Pty Ltd due to lack of capacity and personnel in-house to perform this function especially with the CFO, Revenue Manager and SCM Manager positions only filled temporarily.

-The Audit Outcome for the year is a disclaimer of opinion and the details are as shown in the Appendices on the Auditors Report.
-An audit action plan was prepared and would need the Accounting Officer's commitment to ensure that it is monitored and that adequate corrective measures are taken.
+The Audit Outcome for the year is a disclaimer of Audit and the details are as shown in the Appendices on the Auditors Report.
+An audit action plan was prepared and would need the Accounting Officers commitment to ensure that it is monitored and adequate corrective measures are taken.